QuentinWach/Hack-Computer/docs/2_Boolean_Arithmetic.md

-Let's build up the individual modules which are typical for ALUs within CPUs, step-by-step. 😊 Note that the HACK architecture is extremely simplified.
+Let's build up the individual modules which are typical for ALUs within CPUs, step-by-step.
+Note that the HACK architecture is extremely simplified.
 Compare the Verilog I show below to that of other designs and you'll quickly notice the simplicity.

+Open the `2_Boolean_Arithmetic.circ` Logisim file from the modules directory to try out and experiment with the circuits I present here.

 ## Half-Adder
 A half-adder is a digital circuit that adds two single binary digits and produces a sum and a carry.
 The sum is the XOR of the inputs, while the carry is the AND of the inputs.